Sovereign funds wary of hidden emerging market exposure: Templeton

 LONDON Sovereign wealth funds see emerging market turbulence as a long term buying opportunity, but are wary of excessive exposure via some of their Western holdings such as luxury goods makers, a top investment official at Franklin Templeton said.

-David Smart, who heads a team managing assets for sovereign funds and supranational clients at Franklin Templeton, said the $5 trillion sector can afford to ride out volatile swings thanks to its long-term horizons.
+David Smart, who heads a team managing around $85 billion for sovereign funds and supranational clients at Templeton, said the $5 trillion sector can afford to ride out volatile swings thanks to its long-term horizons.

 "In terms of our client base, we haven't seen any evidence of de-risking.
 If anything we've seen willingness to take advantage of opportunities.
 They have the ability to withstand volatility," Smart told Reuters in an interview on Tuesday.